 Determining Liability for a Bus Accident

-Bus accidents are inherently complex.
+Public transportation collisions are inherently complex.
 They often involve many different factors and several liable parties.
-Part of the job of a bus accident lawyer in Grand Prairie is to determine which party may be at fault for causing the crash.
+Part of the job of a public transit crash attorney in Grand Prairie is to determine which party may be at fault for causing the crash.
 Generally, in a bus accident the common liable parties include:

 - The bus driver